 4.3 Resource Requirement & financing gaps

-The future secure and probable financing and gaps (shared costs excluded) analysis indicate GAVI and Government will need to continue to contribute to immunization services.
+The future secured and probable financing and gaps (shared costs excluded) analysis indicate GAVI and Government will need to continue to contribute to immunization services.
 The government of The Gambia will continue to provide for health services and still remain a major source of financing.
 However due to Donor specialization, it is possible that in some programmes, a multilateral or bilateral organization may be the major funding source.
 The probable financing gap will be relatively wider from 2018 to 2020, and thus intensifying resource mobilization activities and active engagement of all partners will be key (as in Table C7) and pictorially demonstrated to appreciate the gaps in Figure C2 as well.

 Table C7: Funding Gap (with secured funds only)